vaibhavg022/Simon-says-Game/README.md

 # Simon-says-Game
-This is a Simon-says game using HTML , CSS and JS
+This is a Simon-says game using HTML , CSS and JS.